the-mac/data-store-ios/README.md

 pod "DataStore"
 ```

-### Defining Models
+### Defining Records

-You can update any class to implmenet [Model](http://cocoadocs.org/docsets/DataStore/0.1.0/Classes/Model.html) in Objective-C:
+You can update any class to implement [Model](http://cocoadocs.org/docsets/DataStore/0.1.2/Classes/Model.html) in Objective-C:

 ```
 @interface Flight : Model